 Please find below links to our other pages.

 Generally, local fishing boats and much modern pleasure craft developed to the eastern side of the Indian ocean tend to favour a canoe with establishing out-riggers design.
 This sort of craft is stable in both deep and shallow water.
 Modern marinas are generally but not exclusively a concept of the west.
 This general leisure development might explain why marinas in Asia are underdeveloped.
-In Asia’s future development, marina growth will be a booming industry and all sectors of the marine industry that service leisure boating.
+In Asia’s future development, marina growth will be a booming industry and all marine industry sectors serving leisure boating.

 Perhaps a good example of this is comparing the shortage of Marinas for deep watercraft in India compared with Europe.
 Some would say it is a cultural difference, and perhaps this is true.
 Leasure and small commercial sailing and boating are changing, driven by demand.